mumoshu/okra/README.md

 `Okra` manages **cells** for you.
 A cell can be compared to a few things.

 A cell is like a Kubernetes pod of containers.
-It's an isolated set of containers, where each container usually runs a single application, and you can have two or more pods for availability and scalability.
-Similarly, a cell is a set of Kubernetes clusters, where each cluster runs your application and you can have two or more clusters behind a loadbalancer for horizontal scalability beyond the limit of a single cluster.
+A Kubernetes pod an isolated set of containers, where each container usually runs a single application, and you can have two or more pods for availability and scalability.
+A Okra `cell` is a set of Kubernetes clusters, where each cluster runs your application and you can have two or more clusters behind a loadbalancer for horizontal scalability beyond the limit of a single cluster.

 A cell is like a storage array but for Kubernetes clusters.
 You hot-swap a disk in a storage array while running.
 Similarly, with `okra` you hot-swap a cluster in a cell while keeping your application up and running.